Recombinant Proteins

 Pollen allergen Phl p 6 Recombinant

-Recombinant Pollen allergen Phl p 6 produced in SF9 is a glycosylated, polypeptide chain having a calculated molecular mass of 13,162 Dalton.
+Recombinant Pollen allergen Phl p 6, produced in SF9 cells, is a glycosylated polypeptide chain with a calculated molecular mass of 13,162 Daltons.
+It is expressed with a 10xHis tag at the N-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs